klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 #### Exploitation

-We just need to craft a a payload string that would allow us to write a log in a file reachable from the web server.
+We just need to craft a payload string that would allow us to write a log in a file reachable from the web server.
 Ideally, we will be able to inject php log into the file and use it as a vector to achieve code execution, as explained previously in the "Notes about PHP mail() function exploitation".

 Following the above example, we can modify the address from this: